fernandobelotto/multi-html-apps/text.md

 ✅ Minesweeper: Recreate the classic minesweeper puzzle game.

-📝 Hangman Game: A word-guessing game where users try to reveal the hidden word.
+✅ Hangman: Create a word-guessing game with multiple categories.

 📝 Chess Game: A simple chess game for two players on a minimal board.